Sreelekshmi26/Face-Detection/README.md

 A facial detection system is a technology capable of detecting a human face from digital image or a video.
 To find the face, the image can be searched for landmarks such as the eyes and nose.

 I have developed this face detection model using Python.
-The Single Shot Detector, frontal face algorithm HaarCascade and the Face Recognition is used to identify the faces in a picture.
+The Single Shot Detector, frontal face algorithm HaarCascade and the Face Recognition library are used to identify the faces in a image/video.

+For SSD,I have used opencv DNN module to implement SSD.

+For Cascade classifier, I have used opencv library

+And, the third model i have developed using the face_recognition library